mins-lee/recidivism-prediction/README.md

 Folders | Description
 -- | ------
-`Notebooks` | Final report.
+`Notebook` | Final report.
 You can execute it without having to run any other code `Data` | Processed compas.db and .csv files used by our models `Cache` | Trained models as R objects.
 It will save time when you re-excute our notebook `Data_Processing` | .R and .sql files used to generate processed compas.db and .csv files in `Data`